someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 ```

 [Docker](https://docker.com) provides the ability to run an application in a loosely isolated environment called a "[container](https://docs.docker.com/get-started/overview#containers)."

-Currently, all of the requirements and components of Resoto are packaged into a single Docker [image](https://docs.docker.com/get-started/overview#images).

 For more information on Docker, please see the [official Docker documentation](https://docs.docker.com).